simdutf/simdutf/README.md

 Usage
 -----

-The library used by [haskell/text](https://github.com/haskell/text).
+The simdutf library is used by:
+- [https://bun.sh](Bun),  a fast JavaScript runtime,
+- [haskell/text](https://github.com/haskell/text), a library for fast operations over Unicode text.

 References
 -----------